MicrosoftDocs/entra-docs/docs/external-id/customers/sample-native-authentication-ios-sample-app-call-web-api.md

 You need to host your web API for the iOS sample app to call it.
 Follow [Quickstart: Deploy an ASP.NET web app](/azure/app-service/quickstart-dotnetcore) to deploy your web API.

-## Configure sample iOS mobile app to call web API
+## Configure sample iOS/macOS mobile app to call web API

 1. In your Xcode, open `/NativeAuthSampleApp/ProtectedAPIViewController.swift` file.
 1. Find `Enter_the_Protected_API_Full_URL_Here` and replace this value with your web API URL.